18 Things You Should Know Before Visiting Sierra Leone

 Maybe the harbour master hadn’t negotiated a big enough deal with us?
 Maybe the chiefs felt undermined?
 Either way, the moral of this story is… make sure you always ask to see the top chief first (whichever one that may be at that time) and seek his permission before you do anything.

 Have you been to Sierra Leone?
-Any Sierra Leone tips to add to the list?
+Any Sierra Leone things to know or tips to add to the list?

 Wow you’ve opened my eye up to this country I hadn’t really thought of before.
 I like the fact its not really on the tourist trail but that can also make it hard for a solo traveller like myself!